seamplex/feenox/doc/srs.markdown

 > representation of the real world from the perspective of the intended
 > uses of the model.

-`\noindent`{=tex} a.k.a. checking that the right equations are being solved by the tool.
+a.k.a. checking that the right equations are being solved by the tool.
 This procedure should be based on existing industry standards regarding verification and validation such as ASME, AIAA, IAEA, etc. There should be a procedure for each type of physical problem (thermal, mechanical, thermomechanical, nuclear, etc.) and for each problem type when a new

 -   geometry,
 -   mesh type,